hplp/ai-hardware-project-6501-group4/Final Report.md

 ---
 ## Project Outline
-- 1. Train ResNet_18, MobileNet_V2, and EfficientNet_M models on the MNIST dataset.
+1.	**Train ResNet_18, MobileNet_V2, and EfficientNet_M models on the MNIST dataset.**
-- 2. Optimize models for deployment on Raspberry Pi 4 using TensorFlow Lite.
+2.	**Optimize models for deployment on Raspberry Pi 4 using TensorFlow Lite.**
-- 3. Benchmark models under identical conditions to measure:
+3.	**Benchmark models under identical conditions to measure:**
-  **Inference time**
+-  Inference time
-  **Frames per second (FPS)**
+-  Frames per second (FPS)
-  **Accuracy**
+-  Accuracy
-  **CPU and memory utilization**
+-  CPU and memory utilization
-- 4. Compare results to determine the most efficient model for edge deployment.
+4.	**Compare results to determine the most efficient model for edge deployment.**

 ---
 ## Model Comparisons